SeleniumHQ/selenium-ide/docs/api/plugins/popup.md

 sidebar_label: Popup
 ---

-The Popup API deals with popups that the user can see.
+The Popup API deals with popups which the user can see.

 This API is prefix with `/popup`.